 Steve Miles has lived and worked all over the country but has spent most of his life in the San Francisco Bay Area.
-Born and raised in Palo Alto, Steve got his first dog at age 12 and has rarely been without a canine companion at his side since.
+Born and raised in Palo Alto, California, Steve got his first dog at age 12 and has rarely been without a canine companion at his side since.

 After a brief career playing professional football, Steve started his dog training career in Georgia.
-Working as an apprentice to a dog trainer in Georgia who used behavioral modification methods to train dogs at a large training facility, Steve soon realized that it did not take weeks or months to train dogs the five basic commands:
+Working as an apprentice to a dog trainer in Georgia who used behavioral modification methods to train dogs at a large training facility, Steve soon realized that it did not take weeks or months to train dogs in five basic commands:

 Please be aware that Steve has a significant visual impairment due to a progressive retinal disease.
 He does fine in mid-day outdoor lighting but has trouble adjusting to indoor lighting and working in heavily shaded or dark areas.
 He has managed to compensate for his limitations and still does as good a job as ever training but we like for people to be aware of this in advance.
 If you’re uncomfortable with this Steve would be happy to discuss it with you.